 Mentee Update: Southeast Asian Translation Mentorship

-Our inaugural mentee, Amanda Socorro Lacaba Echanis, has been working over the past year on her project of translating the martyred revolutionary poet and activist, Kerima Lorena Tariman.
+Our inaugural mentee, Amanda Socorro Lacaba Echanis, worked with the seams on her project of translating the martyred revolutionary poet and activist, Kerima Lorena Tariman.

-We are pleased to share that Amanda's first translation publication has appeared on Words Without Borders.
+Amanda's first translation publication appeared on Words Without Borders.
 Read the poem here.
 The publication is accompanied by the following text:

 In commemoration of Day of the Imprisoned Writer coming up on November 15th, we present a translation of a poet in jail by a poet in jail.
 “June 12th, In Prison” was written by the Filipina poet and activist Kerima Lorena Tariman during her incarceration in 2000 for illegal possession of firearms, a common non-bailable and trumped-up charge used by the state against activists.
 The case was subsequently dismissed and Tariman was released after more than a year, though Tariman would eventually die in 2021 at the age of 42 at the hands of the Philippine military.